 - b.
-A staff member shall prepare a ballot The School Director shall ensure that a ballot is prepared that lists the n eligible candidates who have not withdrawn their names.
-The ballot return deadline shall be at least four full work days from the time of distribution. - c.
-Recipients of the ballots shall have three choices for each candidate: approve, neutral, or disapprove.
-In tabulating votes, numerical values are assigned as follows: approve(1), neutral abstain(0), and disapprove(-1).
-Tellers will assign neutral(0) to any blank votes. - d.
-Tallying the ballots will be overseen by at least two tellers appointed by the School Director.
-After the ballots are tallied, the k candidates with the highest sum are declared the winners of the election.
-If the kth-ranked candidate is tied with the (k+1)st-ranked candidate, the k candidates with higher rank sum than the kth-ranked candidate are declared winners and all candidates with the same rank sum as the kth-ranked candidate shall be considered tied.
-The tellers shall determine winner(s) resolving the tie using random numbers in such a way that each tied candidate has an equal probability of winning. - e.
-In cases where multiple seats are available but where the seats may have different conditions or eligibility requirements, the above procedure is used to fill all of the available seats with a single election.
-The ballot shall specify in which order the seats will be filled.
-After tallying, the tellers will fill the seats in the specified order, with the winner of each seat being the candidate eligible for the position with the highest tally.
-Someone who has won a seat in an election is not eligible to win a second seat as part of the same election. - f.
+A staff member shall prepare a ballot that lists the n eligible candidates who have not withdrawn their names.
+The ballot return deadline shall be at least two full work days from the time of distribution. - c.
+Recipients of the ballots are instructed to rank the candidates for the position, beginning with 1 for the most preferred candidate and ending with n for the least preferred candidate.
+A voter need not fill in a rank for every candidate; the tellers will assign the average rank of the unassigned numbers to any blanks. - d.
+The ballots shall be tallied by at least two tellers appointed by the School Director.
+The ranks assigned by each voter shall be added for each candidate; the k candidates with the lowest rank sum are declared the winners of the election.
+If the kth-ranked candidate is tied with the (k+1)st-ranked candidate, a runoff election shall be held.
+The k candidates with lower rank sum than the kth-ranked candidate are declared winners, and a ballot for the runoff election is prepared that includes the names of all candidates involved in the tie.
+Voters then vote on the runoff ballot; the (k-h) candidates with the lowest rank sums are election winners.
+If the runoff ballot does not resolve the tie, the tellers shall determine the winner using random numbers in such a way that each tied candidate has an equal probability of winning. - e.
 The tellers shall prepare a report with the vote tallies and rankings.
-The School Director shall then inform the School of the winner(s) of the election, but vote counts and rankings are to be kept confidential.
-The tellers' report and the ballots shall be retained for at least 30 days.
+The School Director shall then inform the School of the winner of the election, but vote counts and rankings are to be kept confidential.
+The tellers' report and the ballots shall be placed in a sealed envelope, signed by the tellers, and retained in the School office for at least 30 days. - f.
+Any candidate or eligible voter may request a recount of the election.
+The recount shall be done by the tellers along with a member of the Review Committee.